plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 * Building the Model occurs only after Jivs validation permits submission.
 * Business logic validation runs against the completed Model.
 * The server remains responsible for validating submitted data.
-* Refreshing Error Displays represents the validation UI already connected to the `ValueHostsManager`.
+* Refreshing Error Displays represents validation UI already connected to the `ValueHostsManager`.
-* Do not treat request/transport failures as validation issues in this diagram.
+* Do not treat request or transport failures as validation issues in this diagram.
 * Operational failures are handled separately in the document.
-* Do not prescribe whether the server itself uses Jivs.
+* Do not prescribe whether server validation itself uses Jivs.
-* Both Jivs and non-Jivs server validation can ultimately provide issues to the client.
+* Both Jivs and non-Jivs server validation can ultimately supply issues to the client.
 * Successful submission is the only path that reaches Submission Complete.

 ### Reader takeaway

-Submission advances only while each validation stage succeeds; issues found by Jivs, business logic, or the server stop the process and return the user to the same validation UI.
+Submission advances only while each validation stage succeeds; issues found by Jivs, business logic, or the server stop the process and return the user to the validation UI.

 ### Current representation